MuhammedGolec/LENS/README.md

 ## 📁 Repository Structure

-- `subset5.py`, `subset30.py`, `subset100.py`: Run experiments on different portions of the dataset (5%, 30%, and 100%).
-- `subset30_original.py`: Final implementation used to generate the main results in the paper.
+- You can find main codes in LENS.ipynb
 - `deeplog_modified/`, `earlycrow_modified/`: Modified versions of the baseline models DeepLog and EarlyCrow.
 - `notes/`: Contains original experiment notes (initially written in Turkish, now translated).